 The panel is made up of more than 1,100 Waverley residents, specially recruited to reflect the Waverley population in terms of age, gender, ethnicity, belief, disability and socio-economic group.
 We have also done or best to ensure representation geographically.

 Every two years, we refresh the panel by one-third.
 Those who no longer wish to be members step down and we recruit around 350 new panellists.
 This ensures that more people who live in Waverley get the chance to have their voices heard.

 What does being on the Citizens' Panel involve?

 Being on the Citizens' Panel involves answering two or three questionnaires per year which give us feedback on our services and future plans.
 Each survey takes 10-15 minutes to fill in.

 We do most of our consultation online using internet questionnaires.
 However, we can also send postal questionnaires to those without Internet access.

-Occasionally we invite 8-12 people to the Council for open discussions on important issues.
+Occasionally we invite focus groups from the Panel to the Council for open discussions on important issues.

 How to get involved with the Citizens' Panel

 Page owner: Nora Copping.
 Last updated: 01/07/2019 16:45